Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <img src="/images/pages/textures/classicfaithful/20.png" alt="constructive color use" class="center" loading="lazy">
   <p class="center"><i><b>Picture 20:</b> Right: Examples of constructive added color usage.
 Left: Their vanilla counterpart.</i></p>
   <br>
-  <li id="vanilla-colour-palette"><b>When making item textures, thin out the borders to one pixel wide.</b> Pretty much exactly what it sounds like.
+  <li id="1px-items"><b>When making item textures, thin out the borders to one pixel wide.</b> Pretty much exactly what it sounds like.
 Two pixel wide outlines for items in 32x almost always look disproportionate and bloated, which is not good.
 If the texture doesn’t have a clear outline or the vanilla texture itself doesn’t use a one pixel wide outline, then it can be acceptable to use more than one pixel, but nearly all of the time you should be thinning them out.
   <br>
   <img src="/images/pages/textures/classicfaithful/21.png" alt="thinned outlines" class="center" loading="lazy">
   <p class="center"><i><b>Picture 21:</b> Left: Examples of textures with two pixel wide outlines.
 Right: Textures with one pixel wide outlines.</i></p>